 As the Court returns from its break, how will the courts continue to scrutinize these issues?
 Will the Trump administration’s major regulatory policies survive judicial review?

-This event is cosponsored by AEI.
-If you are unable to attend in-person, you can watch the event live online here.
+This event was cosponsored by AEI.
+You can watch video from the event online here.

-The event will take place at AEI’s Auditorium, 1789 Massachusetts Avenue NW
+The event took place at AEI’s Auditorium, 1789 Massachusetts Avenue NW

 Washington, DC 20036

 Adam J. White, AEI and the C. Boyden Gray Center for the Study of the Administrative State

 9:35 am – Panel

 Amit Narang, Public Citizen

 Chris Walker, Moritz College of Law, Ohio State University